craftcms/docs/docs/3.x/console-commands.md

 </h3>

-Re-indexes assets from the given volume handle ($startAt = 0).
+Re-indexes assets from the given volume handle.

 <h4 id="index-assets-one-parameters" class="command-subheading">Parameters</h4>

 handle
 :  The handle of the volume to index.
-It is also possible to provide a volume sub-path to index, e.g. `./craft index-assets/one volume-handle/path/to/folder`.
+You can optionally provide a volume sub-path, e.g. `php craft index-assets/one volume-handle/path/to/folder`.

 startAt
-:
+:  Index of the asset to start with, which defaults to `0`.